-OSGi “provides the standardized primitives that allow applications to be constructed from small, reusable and collaborative components.
+OSGi “provides the standardized primitives that allow applications to be constructed from small, reusable, and collaborative components.
 These components can be composed into an application and deployed”.

-This allows easy management of bundles as they can be stopped, installed, started individually.
+Doing so allows easy management of bundles as they can be stopped, installed, started individually.
 The interdependencies are handled automatically.
 Each OSGi Component (see the OSGi Specification) is contained in one of the various bundles.

 You can manage the configuration settings for such bundles by either:

 sling:OsgiConfig) in the repository

 Either method can be used though there are subtle differences, primarily in relation to Run Modes:

 The Web Console is the standard interface for OSGi configuration.
 It provides a UI for editing the various properties, where possible values can be selected from predefined lists.